Who Are Romanovsky & Phillips?

 It might also be a concert play list for a choral group or glee club- check with Ron for permissions and if he’s done any choral adaptations.

 Visit this page for suggested songs and more information.

 The real BIG DREAM is to have the music, the legacy, of Ron and Paul celebrated the way the recording industry does things- their works performed by a ‘cavalcade of stars’.

 A truly major tribute would be a live concert later released as a concert DVD.
 In light of how many folks are resistant to taking COVID seriously, such an event is unlikely for years.
 A collection of multiple individual sessions is probably more doable.
 Having a CD of R&P covers by a mix of new and established singers (heavy on LGBT/Queer representation and activist performers) would still be a dream come true.

 Who would I like to see?
 Well, I don’t really listen to many new ‘underground’ artists, but I’ve no doubt there are plenty of great singers who could do R&P’s catalogue justice.
-I do have a list of 14 songs and singers in this post.
+I do have a list of singers and songs in this post.

 Leading, in time, to my Ultimate Fantasy: The release of a 13 disc box set: